Spectere/Wadinator/README.md

 ## Randomization!

-If a path is given to the Wadinator, a running list of picked WADs will be created and saved into the `wadinator_played.txt` file.
+If a path is given to the Wadinator, a running list of picked WADs will be created and saved into the `wadinator_data.json` file.
 When all of the files in the directory have been picked, the program will throw an error.

-To reset the random pool, simply delete the `wadinator_played.txt` file.
-This file is just a simple list of strings, so you also have the option of manually adding files to it (if you don't want them to be selected) or deleting individual records.
+To reset the random pool, you can modify the `wadinator_data.json` file and remove all of the WADs from the `SelectedWads` section (that is, replace it with an empty array).

 ## Analysis